 Most of the time that isn't the case, but if it is we'll tell you (and it won't have cost you a penny).
 Our technology means we're completely impartial - there's no incentive for us to favour one lender over another.
 The only thing that matters is getting you the best deal.

-1 in 4 people with a mortgage are paying too much so it’s worth taking a few seconds to check with us – you could end up saving thousands of pounds a year like other habito customers!
-We can find the best deal for you and support you switching quickly and seamlessly.
-You can start by checking out the remortgage calculator we built to help you find out how much you could be saving.
+1 in 4 people with a mortgage are paying too much so it's worth taking a few seconds to check with us.
+You could end up saving thousands of pounds a year like other Habito customers!
+We can find you the best deal, and we'll be here to help you switch as quickly and seamlessly as possible.
+You can start by heading over to the Digital Mortgage Adviser, and getting an idea of how much you could save by switching.

 Once you have your mortgage we'll continue to monitor the market and, if there's a better deal, we'll find it and help you switch smoothly.
 Our aim is for you to never worry about your mortgage again.

 Typically, the minimum deposit required to get a mortgage is 5% of the value of the property, but obviously a number of other factors are taken into consideration.
 We look at every mortgage from over 70 lenders and give you simple, impartial and honest advice.
 We can't promise to get you a mortgage, but if there is one out there for you, we'll find it.

 Initially, none.
 The first step is for you to answer a few questions on our site, so that we understand your circumstances.
 When we move on to preparing your submission to a lender, we will need to validate that your information is accurate and we'll need some documents from you.
 Those include proof of your identity, income, bills and address, as well as things like visa status or SA302s where applicable.
 We'll always make it clear exactly what we need and why.
 And all of these can easily be uploaded via our live chat on any internet-connected device.